Erudika/para/README.md

 The you can browse your objects through the **Para Web Console** [console.paraio.org](http://console.paraio.org).
 Simply change the API endpoint to be your local server and connect your access keys.
 The admin interface is client-side only and your secret key is never sent over the the network.
-Instead, a JWT access token is generated locally.
+Instead, a JWT access token is generated locally and sent to the server on each request.

 Alternatively, you can grab the WAR file and deploy it to your favorite servlet container.